KenKundert/why-invest-in-bitcoin/README.rst

 another, especially now that a viable alternative exists, so they are hedging their bets.
-From China's perspective, a decentralized reserve currency like bitcoin is not desirable because it cannot be controlled, but it is much better than a US controlled reserve currency.
+From China's perspective, a decentralized reserve currency like bitcoin is not desirable because it cannot be controlled, but it is much better than a US controlled reserve currency, and with their tight control on their own economy, they may feel comfortable they can prevent if from being adopted for day to day spending with China.
 The other reason they have adopted a positive attitude towards bitcoin is that they may be accumulating it to further beef up their reserves.
 As I mentioned previously, there is a tremendous first mover advantage in doing so.
-If China can accumulate a large amount of bitcoin, they can establish it as an accepted reserve asset.
+If China and its population can accumulate a large amount of bitcoin, they can establish it as an accepted reserve asset.
 Then as other countries catch on and try to accumulate their own bitcoin, their actions makes China richer, further establishing it as the dominant financial power.

 8 October 2020